Sarah Sanders Interviewed By Robert Mueller’s Office

 FBI Special Counsel Robert Mueller has slowly but surely been interviewing everyone close to President Donald Trump since his investigation started 18 months ago.
-Plenty of those people have been arrested and indicted on criminal charges as well, with the count of guilty pleas so far numbering 34 already.
+Plenty of those people have been arrested and indicted on criminal charges as well, with the count of guilty pleas standing at 34 so far.

 On Friday, White House Press Secretary Sarah Huckabee Sanders told CNN that she has also been interviewed by Mueller’s office.